Chapter 5: Personnel05:02:02 Grant Project Personnel

 Continuation of Employment

 Grant-funded employees are subject to all College personnel policies including corrective action.
-Nothing in this policy shall require the college to continue the employment for the duration of the grant.
-An employee who anticipates resignation or separation from employment is responsible for working with his or her supervisor to use accumulated annual leave prior to leaving employment.
+Nothing in this policy shall require the College to continue the employment for the duration of the grant.
+An employee who anticipates resignation or separation from employment is responsible for working with their supervisor to use accumulated annual leave prior to leaving employment.

 Back to Top